Beacon hebrew Alliance Bylaws

 c) Authority to fix fees for the use of the facilities of the building;

-d) Authority to hire and remove all employees of the Congregation and to determine their salaries and periods of employment except as otherwise provided herein or by a resolution duly adopted by the Board;
+d) Authority to hire and remove all employees of the Congregation and to determine their salaries and periods of employment except as otherwise provided herein or by a resolution duly adopted by the Board, and except as provided by applicable law, e.g., Sections 5 and 200, NY Religious Corporations Law;

 f) Authority to determine the place of membership, corporate, and trustee meetings, including the authority to determine whether such meetings shall be conducted partially or solely by means of electronic communication.

-Section 2: The Board (officers and Trustees) will be elected from among the voting members of the Congregation.
-The Board for each term will be comprised of four officers and three to nine Trustees-at-large.
+Section 2: The Trustees will be elected by voting members of the Congregation.
+The Board for each term will be comprised of four Officers and three to nine Trustees.
 The size of the Board for each term will be established by the existing Board.
+The Board or the President may designate members of the Congregation to serve as ex-officio, non-voting members of the Board.

 The Board or the President may designate members of the Congregation to serve as ex-officio, non-voting members of the Board.